bluegrassbits/pubgo/website/home.md

 [https://github.com/bluegrassbits/pubgo](https://github.com/bluegrassbits/pubgo)

+PubGo is currently in a prototype state and should be considered experimental.
+Breaking changes will be frequent at this stage.
+With that being said, it is somewhat functional and can be used to generate small projects and tinkerings.

 PubGo is a lightweight and customizable content publishing framework written in Go.
 Inspired by the simplicity of Hugo, PubGo aims to simplify the process of generating static sites while offering the convenience of a live server approach.